-Though this latter phase had an implicit moral stance that might have proved divisive in a class that includes anti-globalization activists and aspirant intelligence agents, the class would be best served by adopting a "real politik" approach and assess each operation on its own terms, weighing short-term tactical gains in a Cold War context against long-term costs for both the society involved and larger, longer-term US geopolitical interests.
-In several cases, the 1953 Iran coup and the Afghan covert wars, the simple juxtaposition of these two perspectives will produce a sharply focused critique.
-Then, for the major research essay, each student will be asked to apply this multifaceted model to a particular covert war, thus internalizing the collective wisdom gained in the fifteen weeks of this seminar.
+Admittedly, this latter or "consequences" phase of analysis has a potentially critical perspective that might prove divisive in a class that includes diverse viewpoints from antiglobalization activists and aspirant intelligence agents.
+Instead of pursuing such normative or ethical analysis, the class might best maintain analytical coherence by adopting a real politik approach that assesses each operation on its own terms, weighing short-term tactical gains in a Cold War context against long-term costs for both the society involved and larger, longer-term US geopolitical interests.
+In several cases, the 1953 Iran coup and the Afghan covert wars, the simple juxtaposition of these two perspectives can sometimes produce a sharply focused critique.
+Based on these discussions and additional research, each student will apply this three-phase model to a particular covert war in writing the research essay, hopefully expanding upon the experience gained in the fifteen weeks of this seminar.

-Class Meetings: The undergraduate seminar, History 600, is scheduled to meet on Tuesdays, 4:00 to 6:00 p.m. in Room No. 5255 Humanities Building, with some sessions in the nearby Curti Lounge.
-The graduate seminar, History 755, will meet sometimes with the undergraduate section and sometimes separately on Fridays from 1:20 to 3:20 pm in Room No. 5255 Humanities Building.
+Class Meetings: The undergraduate seminar, History 600, is scheduled to meet on Tuesdays, 4:00 to 6:00 p.m. in Room No. 5257 Humanities Building.
+The graduate seminar, History 755, will meet sometimes with the undergraduate section and sometimes separately on Fridays from 1:30 to 3:30 pm in Room No. 5245 Humanities Building.